HOUSTON, Texas (KTRK) -- The Houston Astros have extended protective netting at Minute Maid Park.

-The team said the protective net was upgraded to knot-less netting to allow for "an improved viewing experience for fans."
+While netting will be extended further down the left-field and right-field lines, the team said the protective net will be upgraded to knot-less netting, which will allow for "an improved viewing experience for fans."

 Other local teams have also opted to extend their netting, including Rice University.
 They made it to where every fan in attendance was protected by line drive foul balls.